learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

 #### `_time_step()` Function

-Now that you have two helper methods to most of the heavy lifting, the `_time_step()` function will be pretty simple.
+Now that you have two helper methods to do most of the heavy lifting, the `_time_step()` function will be pretty simple.

 This function should: